CheeseCake87/vite-to-flask/README.md

 ```

 This is to allow the Vite app to communicate with the Flask app during development.

+As you can probably work out, you can disable this behavior by setting a Flask config value
+of `VTF_DISABLE_DEBUG_CORS` to `True`

 ## Running the example